PacktPublishing/Software-Architecture-with-Cpp-2E/Chapter18/kubernetes/README.md

 ```

 MicroK8S runs on [Multipass](https://canonical.com/multipass) on macOS, Windows and as a deployment option on Linux.
+MicroK8s can also be installed inside an LXD (Linux Container Daemon) VM and on WSL2 (Windows Subsystem for Linux 2).

 Transfer the file `values.yaml` to the virtual machine (VM) if MicroK8S runs on Multipass and Helm complains the file is not found.<br>
 `Error: INSTALLATION FAILED: open values.yaml: no such file or directory`